uf-reef-avl/multi_spin_demo/README.md

 If it's not already done, connect the different nucs to the turtlebot and ssh into them from the master computer.
 Then source the catkin workspace of every devices with the ```source devel/setup.bash``` command.

-On the master computer, modify the yaml file **turtlebot_list.yaml** to match the demonstration condition (number and names of the turtlebot, if you will use gazebo or a real tutlebot environnement ...).
+On the master computer, modify the yaml file **turtlebot_list.yaml** to match the demonstration condition (number and names of the turtlebot, if you will use gazebo or a real tutlebot environment ...).

 Then launch the master node on the user computer with the command: